 During the second quarter of 2008, the Company purchased \$82.7 million of investment grade commercial real estate CDO bonds for \$58.1 million, representing a \$24.6 million discount to their face value.
 The discount was accreted into interest income on an effective yield adjusted for actual prepayment activity over the average life of the related security as a yield adjustment.
 At December 31, 2009, a BBB+ rated CDO bond, with a face value of \$20.0 million and a discount of \$9.8 million, and a B rated CDO bond, with a face value of \$5.0 million and a discount of \$3.6 million, were reclassified from held-to-maturity to available-for-sale.
 During the fourth quarter of 2008, the Company determined that the B rated CDO bond, with an amortized cost of approximately \$1.4 million, was other-than-temporarily impaired, resulting in a \$1.4 million impairment charge to the Company's 2008 Consolidated Financial Statements.
 The Company exchanged these two bonds in the retirement of a portion of its own junior subordinated notes in February 2010.
 An other-than-temporary impairment of \$9.8 million was recognized upon the reclassification during the fourth quarter of 2009.
 See Note 4 - "Securities Available-For-Sale" above.
-For the three and six months ended June 30, 2009, the Company accreted approximately \$0.6 million and \$1.2 million, respectively of discount into interest income, representing accretion on approximately \$21.0 million of total discount.
+For the three and nine months ended September 30, 2009, the Company accreted approximately \$0.7 million and \$1.9 million, respectively of CDO bond discount into interest income.